iamironz/unsafe/README.md

 ##Android unsafe wrapper
-Android unsafe wrapper for using internal `sun.misc.Unsafe` api.
+Documented android unsafe wrapper for using internal `sun.misc.Unsafe` api.
 Android has no `sun.misc.Unsafe` class in standard sdk library.
 This library solve this problem by using compiled direct access to system class library.
 Use